 Why? we asked.

-“Cause they fuck donkeys!”
+“Cause they screw donkeys!”

-Little boys in these small communities are taught that woman are sacred and untouchable until they're married.
-But with a donkey, no wooing is required, they don't talk back to you and it is said to help make your penis bigger!!
-It’s considered a rite of passage and an important tradition to prepare young boys for sexual maturity.
+Little boys in these small communities are taught that women are extremely sacred and untouchable until they're married.
+But with a donkey, no wooing is required, they don't talk back to you and it also alleged that it will make your King Dong bigger!!
+In these small communities, doing it with a donkey is even considered a rite of passage – an important tradition to prepare young boys for adulthood!

 Don't believe us?
 Watch this fascinating and quite disturbing documentary about it by The Vice Guide:

 Colombia is home to the Cano Cristales – also called the “River of Five Colors” or the “Liquid Rainbow.”
 Located in the Serrania de la Macarena province of Meta, the river’s bed changes color between yellow, green, blue, black, and especially red, beginning the end of July and through November.

 The coloring comes about because the river water is crystal-clear and when everything is just right, an aquatic plant called Macarenia clavigera that grows in the riverbed blooms in a spectacular display.
 It only happens for a few weeks in between the wet and dry seasons, but it's pretty incredible to see if you can!

 You can even swim among the amazing colors, as there aren't any fish, but you do need to make sure to only swim in designated areas and don't wear any sunscreen as it can damage the fragile ecosystem.
 It's also rather difficult to get to, as you need to fly to the town of La Macarena and then travel to the river on horse, donkey or foot, but only with a tour guide.

 22. Colombia is known for being a multicultural society